With a ‘strap-line’ that states we are the UK’s Leading Ethical Coaching Company, I’m often asked what does that actually mean?

 Determining Right and Wrong

 Acting ethically ultimately means determining what is “right” and what is “wrong.”
 Basic standards exist around the world that dictate what is wrong or unethical in terms of business practices.
 For example, unsafe working conditions are generally considered unethical because they put workers in danger.
-An example of this is a crowded work floor with only one means of exit.
-In the event of an emergency (such as fire) workers could become trapped or might be trampled on as everyone heads for the only means of escape.
+An example of this is a crowded work space with only one means of exit.
+In the event of an emergency such as a Fire, people could become trapped, or trampled as every rushes to a single point of exit.

-Likewise, knowingly defrauding employees of entitlement, owing to either lack of education of sharing of information would also constitute poor ethical judgement.
+Likewise, knowingly defrauding employees of entitlement, owing to either lack of education or sharing of information would also constitute a poor ethical judgement.

 For example, assume Company A works with a contact at Company B, an individual through which they negotiate all the prices for supplies they buy from Company B. Company A naturally wants to get the best prices on the supplies.
 When the individual from Company B comes to their office to negotiate a new contract, they put him up in a top-tier hotel, in the very best suite, and make sure that all his wants and needs are met while he’s there.